The 20th century was the age of chemistry.

 Trouble is, recombinant proteins are difficult and expensive to manufacture, limiting their application to biotech and medical research.

 But, as technology improves and drives down manufacturing costs, opportunities for recombinant proteins are emerging in new markets, including chemicals, food & beverage, and textiles.
-In each instance, recombinant substitutes can replace plant- or animal-derived proteins because they could be mass-produced at a lower cost.
+Recombinant substitutes can replace plant- or animal-derived proteins in each instance because they could be mass-produced at a lower cost.

 Enter Geltor, a biotech startup based out of San Leandro, Calif.